cybersoel/ADLab/README.md

 <br />
 <br />

  - You will be asked to pick a server on which you want to install Active Directory.
-Choose [DomainController].
-Click on [Next]
+Choose [DomainController]. click [Next]
 <p align="center">
 <br/>
 <img width="597" alt="Portfolio" src="https://i.imgur.com/4Zm3ome.png">